-The remuneration of directors is determined pursuant to Article 2389 of the Italian Civil Code by the Shareholders' Meeting, which may also establish an overall amount for the remuneration due to directors, including those in charge of special offices.
-In this case, the Board of Directors, upon the proposal of the Remunerations and Nominations Committee and having consulted the Board of Statutory Auditors, allocates the total amount determined by the Shareholders' Meeting among its members.
-Directors are entitled to be reimbursed for expenses incurred in the performance of their duties (Article 14 of the Bylaws), within the limits provided for by the procedure adopted by the Board for the reimbursement of such expenses.
+The remuneration of directors is determined pursuant to Article 2389 of the Italian Civil Code by the Shareholders' Meeting, which may also establish an overall amount for the remuneration due to directors, including those with particular responsibilities.
+In this case the Board of Directors, acting on a proposal from the Remuneration and Nominations Committee and after consulting the Board of Statutory Auditors, allocates the overall amount fixed at the Shareholders' Meeting among its members.
+Directors are entitled to be reimbursed for the expenses incurred in the performance of their functions (Article 14 of the By-laws), within the limits envisaged in the procedure adopted by the Board for such reimbursements.